ms-iot/rosonwindows_ci/README.md

-# Continuous Integation with Azure DevOps
+# Continuous Integration with Azure DevOps

 Visit [here](https://ms-iot.github.io/ROSOnWindows/GettingStarted/AzureSetupCI.html) for more usage and examples.